 Leadership theory and models

-Given that one definition of leadership is “getting things done with, and through, people”, both the task and the people are equally important.
-Different situations call for a different emphasis – sometimes there is a need to be more task oriented and, on other occasions the requirement is for a greater focus on the people.
+Given that one definition of leadership is “getting things done with, and through, people”, the task and the people are equally important.
+Different situations call for a different emphasis.
+Sometimes there is a need to be more task-oriented in your approach to decisions and situations.
+But on other occasions, there will be a requirement for a greater focus on including people in the decision or process.

-However, most new leaders (and many experienced ones) are unable to adapt their style, sticking with their default preference for people or task.
+However, most new leaders (and many experienced ones) are unable to adapt their style, sticking with their default preference for people, or tasks.
 I liken this to going onto the golf course with only one club – you’ll finish the game but it’s much easier with a variety of appropriate tools in your bag.

 We have all worked with directive, controlling managers.
 They focus on getting the job done, the way they want it done.
 They tend to leave little or no room for input from their staff.
-This is often seen in new leaders who are promoted due to their expertise and experience.
-I’ve had many justify their style by asking, rhetorically, “What’s the use of having power if you don’t use it?”
+This is often seen in new leaders promoted due to their technical or functional expertise and experience.
+I’ve conducted many interviews and feedback sessions where people justify their style with a comment along the lines of “What’s the use of having power if you don’t use it?”

-Equally, we’ve all probably experienced managers who can’t, or won’t, make a decision without involving everyone around them in the thinking process.
+Equally, many of us will have experienced managers who can’t, or won’t, make a decision without involving everyone around them in their thinking process.
 They may lack confidence or think it’s important to “engage” their team in every issue.

-Both styles have their place.
-Being “directive” – telling people what to do – is important if there’s a crisis, or if the solution is blindingly obvious.
-As an extreme example, you don’t want everyone’s opinion on what to do if there’s a fire alarm in the building.
-Gaining “consensus” – involving everyone in the decision – is important when one needs to gain buy in from the team, or if different perspectives on the problem are required.
+Both styles have their place: being “directive” – telling people what to do – is important if there’s a crisis, or if the solution is blindingly obvious.
+As an extreme example, you don’t want everyone’s opinion on what to do if there’s a fire in the building.
+Gaining “consensus” – involving everyone in the decision – is important when one needs to gain buy-in from the team, or if different perspectives on the problem are required.

 What’s your leadership style?

 My advice to all leaders and managers who want to be more effective is simple.
-Step back and really consider what your leadership style is, beyond the stock answer to an interview question.
-Ask yourself how often you use each the following styles in your day to day interactions with your team:
+Before taking action or making decisions, take a moment to consider what the best leadership style is for each situation you face.
+Ask yourself how often you use each of the following styles in your day-to-day interactions with your team:

 Being Directive – deciding what should be done and telling your staff exactly what to do